nikhilRP/oslo/README.md

 1. Write tests
 2. Make infrastructure scalable
+    - Move to Spark so that it can scale the cluster creation
-3. Use online clustering preferably Online agglomerative clustering to update the clusters on the fly (would be really useful for short lived items and avoids cold-start problem)
+3. Use online clustering preferably Online agglomerative clustering (https://arxiv.org/abs/1704.01858) to update the clusters on the fly (would be ideal for short lived items and avoids cold-start problem)
 4. Make clustering independent of search personalization
+    - Since the search engine is not mature enough it is advisable to seperate concerns and not mix search personalization with recommendations personalization
 5. Remove duplicate clusters
 6. Fine tune ranking function